Arizona State beats No. 14 Oregon for 6th straight win

-TEMPE, Ariz.
-(AP)Alonzo Verge Jr. scored 26 points, Rob Edwards added 24 and Arizona State beat No. 14 Oregon 77-72 on Thursday night for its sixth straight victory.
+It’s the first time Arizona State has won six straight games in the Pac-12 since 1981.

+”We’ve had a lot of adversity all year,” coach Bobby Hurley said. ”A lot of things we’ve had to work through and fight through.
+Nothing was ever easy.
+So proud of how we battled.
+Starting out 1-3 (in conference play) and where we’ve come, it’s an amazing run we’ve been on.”

-The Sun Devils (18-8, 9-4 Pac-12) continued their unexpected charge up the conference standings following a mediocre January.
+The Sun Devils (18-8, 9-4) are playing their best following a mediocre January.
 Every team in the Pac-12 has lost at least four league games.

 Oregon (20-7, 9-5) bumbled its way through a big chunk of the game, clanking errant 3-pointers and giving up turnovers.
 But the Ducks used an 11-0 run to it at 54 with 7:17 left.